At the Graduate School, “enrollment” refers to the process of adding, dropping, or withdrawing from courses.

 Enrolling in Courses

 Some fields require your advisor to authorize your online enrollment.
-Check with your graduate field assistant (GFA) if you have trouble signing up for courses.
+Check with your graduate field assistant (GFA) or the Office of Student Services at the Graduate School if you have trouble signing up for courses.

 Some courses require permission of the instructor to register.
-To get permission, complete a course enrollment form, available from your GFA, and get the signature of the course instructor.
+To get permission, complete a course enrollment form, available from the Graduate School, and get the signature of the course instructor.

 When you enroll in a course for credit, you may be offered the option of taking it for a grade or pass/fail.
 Not all classes offer this option.